If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a

 - immunization records

-NOTE: You may be required to submit your records to the Superintendent of your school district if they have cause to believe that you are not following the requirements of the Colorado Homeschool Law.
+NOTE: The only time you will be required to submit your records to the Superintendent of your school district is if they have cause to believe that you are not following the requirements of the Colorado Homeschool Law.

 (See legal reference #3; 3-g)

 The Colorado Homeschool Law requires each homeschooled child to participate in testing or an evaluation at grades 3, 5, 7, 9, and 11 (i.e. every other year).
 You can fulfill this requirement in one of two ways:

 - Have your child take a nationally standardized achievement test, or